Mindfulness For Anxiety Support, Used Gently

 Mindfulness for anxiety support is present-moment awareness used as support, not anxiety treatment.
 It may help some people notice worry, tightness, heat, or racing thoughts before reacting, but it is not universally calming.

 Anxiety is common.
-The World Health Organization estimated that 301 million people worldwide were living with an anxiety disorder in 2019 source, which is one reason many people look for simple self-support tools.
+The World Health Organization estimated that 301 million people worldwide were living with an anxiety disorder in 2019 WHO report, which is one reason many people look for simple self-support tools.

-A realistic starting point is small: three breaths before opening a laptop, or 60 seconds noticing the feeling of feet on carpet.
+Field note: the safest starting point is usually small.
+Try three easy breaths while rain taps the glass, or spend 60 seconds noticing the cotton sleeve on your wrist.
 If distress rises, stop or change the practice.
-Open your eyes, look around the room, move your body, or contact a qualified professional if the anxiety feels unmanageable.
+Open your eyes, look around the space, move your body, or contact a qualified professional if the anxiety feels unmanageable.

 Calm is not the only useful outcome.